ClickHouse/ClickHouse/docs/en/query_language/functions/type_conversion_functions.md

 Integer value in `UInt8`, `UInt16`, `UInt32` or `UInt64` data type.

-Functions use [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), they truncates fraction digits of numbers with floating poUInt.
+Functions use [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), they truncates fraction digits of numbers with floating point.

 The behaviour of functions for negative agruments and for the [NaN](../../data_types/float.md#data_type-float-nan-inf) argument is undefined.